-Groundwater samples in relation to the DWI monitoring programme were obtained on two occasions during the monitoring period.
-This sampling is a continuation of the groundwater monitoring component of this programme which was initiated during the 2012-2013 monitoring period, when consent 4094-2 was still held by Origin Energy New Zealand (TAWN) Ltd.
+Groundwater samples in relation to the DWI monitoring programme were obtained on two occasions for each site during the monitoring period.
+This sampling is a continuation of the groundwater monitoring component of this programme which was initiated during the 2012-2013 monitoring period.

-The programme consists of sampling two groundwater monitoring bores in the vicinity of the Waihapa-F wellsite and one monitoring bore each in the vicinity of the Waitapu and Toko-E wellsites.
-An additional bore (GND3069) was installed by the Company in January 2020 at the Waihapa-B wellsite and was also sampled for a more extensive baseline suite of parameters.
+The programme consists of sampling two groundwater monitoring bores in the vicinity of the Waihapa-F wellsite and one monitoring bore each in the vicinity of the Waitapu, Waihapa-B, Toko-E and Copper Moki wellsites.